Get two new free healthy recipes each week. Sign Up

 Can you make it a savory pumpkin dip?

-I haven’t tried but am sure that you could do a savory version of the recipe if you simply leave out the sweetener and play around with spices such as onion, cumin, garlic powder, and a spoonful of tahini for flavor.
+I have not tried but am sure that you could do a savory version of the recipe if you simply leave out the sweetener and play around with spices such as onion, cumin, garlic powder, and a spoonful of tahini for flavor.

 What can I do with leftover pumpkin?

-The great thing about this recipe is that, unlike with many other pumpkin desserts, it uses an entire can of pumpkin puree so there’s no need to worry about leftovers.
+The great thing about this recipe is that, unlike with many other pumpkin desserts, it uses an entire can of pumpkin puree so there is no need to worry about leftovers.

 In general, my favorite recipes to use up canned pumpkin include Pumpkin Muffins, Keto Pumpkin Bread, Pumpkin Mac And Cheese, and Pumpkin Banana Bread.